rezadrikvandi/enrichedEstimation/README.md

 library(devtools)

-install_github("rezadrikvandi/enrichedInference")
+install_github("rezadrikvandi/enrichedEstimation")

-and then load it using library(enrichedInference)
+and then load it using library(enrichedEstimation)

 Details about this R package can be found in the DESCRIPTION file and the main R file.
 The package implements the enriched estimation and inference for high dimensional data.
-The main function is called "enrichedInference" which applies both the enriched estimation and inference.
+The main function is called "enrichedInference" which applies the enriched estimation and inference.
 Also, a test data set is included together with the real data set "riboflavin" analysed in the paper.

 To apply the enriched method to a test data set in the package called testdata (with n=100, p=500 and only the first three covariates being truly significant each with coefficient 1 and with no true intercept), try this command: